degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 - “Sequence”
 - “Level III”

-- and have at least six courses at St. Olaf College in the set of courses matched by the “Basics”, “Transitions”, “Perspectives”, “Interdisciplinary”, “Sequence”, and “Level III” requirements
+- and have the following be true:

+1. given the results of the following requirements
+  - “Basics”
+  - “Transitions”
+  - “Perspectives”
+  - “Interdisciplinary”
+  - “Sequence”
+  - “Level III”
+2. restricted to only courses taken at St. Olaf College,
+3. there must be at least six courses

 ## Basics
 For this requirement, you must do all of the following: